nhsconnect/gpconnect/pages/appointments/appointments.md

 - [Amend an appointment](appointments_use_case_amend_an_appointment.html)
 - [Cancel an appointment](appointments_use_case_cancel_an_appointment.html)

-## Examples of consumer Appointment Management sessions
+## Examples of consumer application Appointment Management sessions

-The use of the individual API calls listed above by consumers to fulfil business processes is illustrated with focus on the booking of an appointment.
+The use of the individual API calls listed above by consumer applications to fulfil business processes is illustrated with focus on the booking of an appointment.
 See [Appointment Management consumer sessions illustrated](appointments_consumer_sessions.html).

 ## Consumer code examples